ShivaniGaba1/weather-app/README.md

 ## Purpose

-This is a weather application specially designed to explore testing of systems in isolation by stubbing other dependencies.
+This is a weather application specially designed to explore stubbing of APIs.

+It is a web based application which calls [OpenWeather](https://openweathermap.org/) endpoint to display current weather of any place.

-## Run application
+## Pre-requisities

-The only pre-requisities is `npm`.
-To install npm with homebrew, run below command in the terminal:
+1. **Npm** - If you use homebrew, run the command:

 ```shell
 brew install npm
 ```

+else install npm using [instructions here](https://www.npmjs.com/get-npm)

+2. **OpenWeather API key**- The application would also start without a key but to hit the OpenWeather endpoint, a key is needed.

+Follow their instructions to [get an API key](https://home.openweathermap.org/users/sign_up).
+60 calls/minute can be made with this key.
+See Further details [here](https://openweathermap.org/price).

+Update your key in (Apps.js file)[https://github.com/ShivaniGaba1/weather-app/blob/master/src/App.js#L8]

+## Run application

-To start the application, run
+To start the application, run the command:

 ```shell
 npm start